dancmc/InstaClone/README.txt

 Activity and Navigation Flow
 - Entry point is Login Activity, users can register or login, Json Web Token received and saved to prefs
 - Moves to Main Activity, starts at Home Fragment
-- 5 main navigation tabs (copied from Instagram) :
+- 5 main fragments/tabs (copied from Instagram) :
     - Home Fragment
     - Discover Fragment
     - Upload Photo Activity
     - Activity Fragment
     - Profile Fragment
 - Main Activity coordinates changing between each fragment when navigation tab is pressed
-- Each main tab fragment has its own child fragment backstack, don't think will ever need to move between fragments if nav bar is not pressed
+- Each main tab fragment has its own child fragment backstack, adds and removes SubFragments
 - Each main tab fragment only exists once in overall backstack

+- The 4 main fragments extend BaseMainFragment
+    - BaseMainFragments have a preset listener object for changing between common subfragments - just pass this listener object down to subfragments
+    - Subfragments should pass this listener down to anything that needs to initiate a change of subfragment
+- Subfragments extend BaseSubFragment

 - Example :
     - going forward :